-SUMMIT HEALTHCARE REIT, INC. ANNUAL MEETING OF STOCKHOLDERS - MAY 11, 2016 This Proxy is Solicited on Behalf of the Board of Directors PROXY
+SUMMIT HEALTHCARE REIT, INC. ANNUAL MEETING OF STOCKHOLDERS - NOVEMBER 9, 2017 This Proxy Solicited on Behalf of the Board of Directors

-The undersigned stockholder of Summit Healthcare REIT, Inc., a Maryland corporation (the "Company"), hereby appoints Elizabeth Pagliarini and Kent Eikanas, and each of them, the proxies of the undersigned with full power of substitution to vote at the Annual Meeting of Stockholders of the Company to be held at 2 South Pointe Drive, Suite 100, Lake Forest, California 92630, on May 11, 2016, at 10:00 a.m. local time, and at any adjournment or postponement thereof, with all the power which the undersigned would have if personally present, hereby revoking any proxy heretofore given.
+The undersigned stockholder of Summit Healthcare REIT, Inc., a Maryland corporation (the "Company"), hereby appoints Elizabeth Pagliarini and Kent Eikanas, and each of them individually, the proxies of the undersigned with full power of substitution to vote at the Annual Meeting of Stockholders of the Company to be held at 2 South Pointe Drive, Suite 100, Lake Forest, California 92630, on November 9, 2017, at 10:00 a.m. local time, and at any adjournment or postponement thereof, with all the power which the undersigned would have if personally present, hereby revoking any proxy heretofore given.
 The undersigned hereby acknowledges receipt of the proxy statement for the meeting and instructs the proxies to vote as directed on the reverse side.

 The votes entitled to be cast by the stockholder will be cast as directed by the stockholder.
-If this proxy is executed but no direction is given, the votes entitled to be cast by the stockholder will be cast "FOR" all nominees listed in Proposal 1, and in the discretion of the proxy holder on any other matter that may properly come before the meeting or any adjournment or postponement thereof.
+If this proxy is executed but no direction is given, the votes entitled to be cast by the stockholder will be cast "FOR" all nominees listed in Proposal 1, "FOR" the approval of the compensation of our named executive officers in Proposal 2, and in the discretion of the proxy holder on any other matter that may properly come before the meeting or any adjournment or postponement thereof.